-- (1) Represents the grant date full fair value of compensation costs of stock options granted during the respective year for financial statement reporting purposes, using the Black-Scholes option pricing model.
-Assumptions used in the calculation of these amounts are included in the Company's consolidated financial statements. - (2) As of December 31, 2018, Mr. Lawrence held options to acquire 600,000 shares of the Company's common stock, of which 362,500 were vested and exercisable. - (3) As of December 31, 2018, Mr. Beale held options to acquire 400,000 shares of the Company's common stock, of which 362,500 were vested and exercisable. - (4) As of December 31, 2018, Dr. Moel held options to acquire 40,000 shares of the Company's common stock, of which none were vested and exercisable.
-As compensation for his services on the Board of Advisors, Dr. Moel was granted options on August 27, 2014 at \$2.48 per share to acquire 100,000 shares of common stock, all of which are vested and exercisable as of December 31, 2018 and on November 17, 2017, Dr. Moel was granted options at \$1.10 per share to acquire 50,000 shares of common stock, of which 12,500 vested on November 17, 2018 with 3,125 vesting every three months thereafter.
+- Represents the grant date full fair value of compensation costs of stock options granted during the respective year for financial statement reporting purposes, using the Black-Scholes option pricing model.
+Assumptions used in the calculation of these amounts are included in the Company's consolidated financial statements. - (2) As of December 31, 2019, Mr. Lawrence held options to acquire 650,000 shares of the Company's common stock, of which 287,500 were vested and exercisable. - (3) As of December 31, 2019, Mr. Beale held options to acquire 300,000 shares of the Company's common stock, of which 218,750 were vested and exercisable. - (4) As of December 31, 2019, Dr. Moel held options to acquire 140,000 shares of the Company's common stock, of which 37,500 were vested and exercisable.
+Of that total, options to acquire 50,000 were issued to Dr. Moel on November 17, 2017 as compensation for his services on the Board of Advisors.